lwiest/Atari6502Assembler/readme.md

 **Syntax:** `.BYTE` \<expression\>\|\<string\>\[`,` \<expression\>\|\<string\>\]\*

 Generates individual bytes of object code.
 For expressions, the low order byte of the expression value is added to the object code.
-For strings, that is ASCII characters enclosed in double quotes (`"`), each character produces a byte, which is added to the object code.
+For strings, that is, ASCII characters enclosed in double quotes (`"`), each character produces a byte, which is added to the object code.

 **Example:** `.BYTE 1,-1,1+2,"HELLO",'!` produces `01 FF 03 48 45 4C 4C 4F 21`